information from you when you register on our site, respond to a survey, fill out a form or email us.

 information will be kept on file for more than 60 days in order to review resumes and contact you regarding open positions.

 we disclose any information to outside parties?

 trade, or otherwise transfer to outside parties your personally identifiable information.
-This does not
+This does not include trusted third

-non-personally identifiable visitor information may be provided to other parties for marketing, advertising, or other uses.
+visitor information may be provided to other parties for marketing, advertising, or other uses.

 Third party links

 our discretion, we may include or offer third party products or services on our website.
 These third party sites have separate

 and independent privacy policies.
 We therefore have no responsibility or liability for the content and activities of these

 linked sites.
 Nonetheless, we seek to protect the integrity of our site and welcome any feedback about these sites.

-California Online Privacy Protection
+California Online Privacy Protection Act Compliance

-Because we value your privacy we have taken the necessary precautions to be in compliance with the California Online Privacy Protection
+we value your privacy we have taken the necessary precautions to be in compliance with the California Online Privacy Protection

 Act.
 We therefore will not distribute your personal information to outside parties without your consent.

 Childrens Online Privacy Protection Act Compliance

 collect any information from anyone under 13 years of age.
 Our website, products and services are all directed to people who

 are at least 13 years old or older.

-HIPAA NOTICE OF PRIVACY PRACTICES: Effective: April 14, 2003
+HIPAA NOTICE OF PRIVACY PRACTICES: Effective: September 23, 2013

 As a patient of Oasis Home Health, Inc, you are entitled to have notice about our privacy practices and how we may use

 and disclose your protected health information in different circumstances.
 This notice will tell you how

 we may use and disclose protected health information about you.
-Protected health information
+Protected health information means any

-can be used to identify you.
+used to identify you.
 In this notice, we call all of that protected health information, “medical

 information.”
 This Notice also will tell you about your rights and our duties with respect to medical information about